 Video also makes essential use of neutral density filters.
 In order to create natural-looking motion, the shutter speed of video is typically kept at one over twice the shutter speed.
 For example, video shot at the very common 24 frames per second is typically shot with a shutter speed of 1/48.
 In most cases outdoors, and especially when using fast apertures, video will be overexposed even at base ISO.
 The only solution is to use a neutral density filter.

 Neutral density filters can be both circular and rectangular.
 There are no benefits to having a rectangular neutral density filter, so it is best to buy a circular ND filter for size and portability benefits.

 It is sometimes necessary to stack neutral density filters to decrease the shutter speed even more.
 Try not to stack ND filters with wide-angle lenses to avoid vignetting.

-4.4) Neutral Density (ND) vs Graduated Neutral Density (GND) Filter
+4. Graduated Neutral Density (GND) Filters and Filter Holders

 Hard-edge graduated neutral density filters can be very useful in high-contrast situations, where the sky is very bright compared to the foreground and the horizon is flat (due to hard transition from dark to clear).
 While photographing, the hard edge in the center is aligned with the horizon.
 The sky is then darkened depending on the intensity of the filter.
-A two or three stop hard-edge GND filter is often sufficient to balance the shot.
-Here is a shot taken with a 2 stop hard-edge GND to darken the sky:
+A two or three-stop hard-edge GND filter is often sufficient to balance the shot.

 Note that the horizon is straight and therefore the filter edge and transition are not visible in the image.